bavo96/note/README.md

   └─⫸ Commit Type: build|ci|docs|feat|fix|perf|refactor|test
 ```
 The `<type>` and `<summary>` fields are mandatory, the `(<scope>)` field is optional.
+BREAKING CHANGE: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
+A BREAKING CHANGE can be part of commits of any type.

 ##### `Type`

 Must be one of the following: